dw-flyingw/HPE-Nvidia-Vista-3D/docs/BACKEND_GUIDE.md

 - ⚡ **GPU-accelerated processing** for medical image segmentation
 - 🔄 **Auto-restart capability** for production deployments

+**Important Notes**:
-**Note**: The Vista3D server takes a few minutes to initialize and be ready for use.
+- The Vista3D server takes a few minutes to initialize and be ready for use
+- The backend does NOT start an image server - the image server is started by the frontend setup
+- The backend is configured to access the image server via network (localhost:8888 or via SSH tunnel)

 ## 📋 Prerequisites